 The four ingredients are Citicoline, Phosphatidylserine, Maritime Pine Bark Extract, and L-Tyrosine.
 The capsules used are also prebiotic-infused, which helps with digestion and metabolism.

 Each bottle contains a 30-day supply, and you won’t have to cycle through it.
-It’ll cost $49 per bottle, which is less expensive than Qualia Focus, but you also have the opportunity to receive a free bottle with the purchase of three.
+It’ll cost $49 per bottle, which is less expensive than Qualia Focus, but you also have the opportunity to receive a complimentary bottle with the purchase of three.

 Click here to read our full review of Performance Lab Mind